 Temperature: Aloinopsis plants will survive mild frost if kept dry.
 They can tolerate down to about 23 °F (-5 °C).

 Soil: These plants prefer a very porous potting mix to increase drainage.

 Fertilizer: They should be fertilized only once during the growing season with a balanced fertilizer.

 Aloinopsis plants are propagated by seed or division.

 Pests and Problems

-Unfortunately, they are prone to red spider mites, and root rot.
+Unfortunately, these succulents are prone to red spider mites and root rot.

-Aloinopsis can be cultivated in the ground or in a container.
-They will grow in the cooler parts of the year, and flower in winter if it gets good light (direct sunlight is essential to bloom well).
-Aloinopsis is probably dormant in summer, so it is usually recommended not to water much in summer.
-Don’t be surprised if they doesn’t grow at that time, but although Aloinopsis are better treated as winter growers they will grow anyway in summer, if given water.
+Aloinopsis can be grown in the ground or containers.
+They will grow in the cooler parts of the year and bloom in winter if they get good light.
+Direct sunlight is essential to bloom well.
+Aloinopsis plants can go dormant in summer, so it is usually recommended not to water much in summer.
+Do not be surprised if they do not grow then, but although Aloinopsis plants are better treated as winter growers, they will grow anyway in summer if given water.

 - Back to genus Aloinopsis